 You might consider a Bronze plan if:

 While costs can weigh heavily when selecting a plan, it’s most important to choose coverage that fits your needs.
-And you might find help paying for insurance thanks to the recent passage of the 2022 Inflation Reduction Act, which extended Affordable Care Act premium tax credits.
+And you might find help paying for insurance thanks to the passage of the 2022 Inflation Reduction Act, which extended Affordable Care Act premium tax credits.
 To find out if you’re eligible, visit CoverME.gov, Maine’s online Health Insurance Marketplace.
 For information or to get help choosing a plan, you can also call Member Services at (855) 624-6463.
 For quick tips on what to look for, how to get help with, or how to use a health plan, follow @communityhealthoptions on TikTok.

 Your Community Health Options plan offers access to the benefits that help you reduce out-of-pocket costs while ensuring you and your family can meet your health needs.
 Learn how you can save here.